 Inside, the snug seats have enough power adjustments to find the right comfort zone.
 Criticisms of BMW’s iDrive infotainment center may be worse with the latest, fully digital design.
 Automatic emergency braking and lane-departure warnings come standard, but more advanced safety and convenience features such as adaptive cruise control cost extra.

 Stylish with the roof up, wild and free with the top down, the 2020 Z4 looks brilliant.

-The sixth-generation Z4 reflects the times with a more muscular, angular look.
+The third-generation Z4 reflects the times with a more muscular, angular look.
 Its curves stretch to reflect motion, and though there’s a lot going on, it looks sharp.
 It earns an 8 inside and out, but we’d add another point if you trimmed it in the $3,600 Frozen Grey Metallic coat exclusive to the M40i and the Magma Red Vernasca (aka orange) interior that, with the top down, pops like daybreak in autumn.

 It’s more than three inches longer, nearly three inches wider so it appears low and despite being a half-inch higher for better sight lines than the previous model.
 The wheelbase has been shortened by an inch, giving it an even longer, broader nose, and the rear is chunkier than its curvier predecessor.